skellis46/slipbox/improvisation and the threshold of the self.md

 <div style="text-align: right">– Kent De Spain [-@despain-2014-landscape p.52]</div>

-We tend to perceive ourselves as subjects seeing the world (which includes the body) 'as a field of objects to be endlessly manipulated, optimized, and exploited' [@sacasas-2022-two n.pag].
-In everyday English we describe ourselves as _having_ a body.
-But when I say, 'I have a body', who is the _I_ in that statement that _has_ a body and how is the _I_ distinguishable from that body?
+We tend to perceive ourselves as subjects seeing the world 'as a field of objects to be endlessly manipulated, optimized, and exploited' [@sacasas-2022-two n.pag].
+Curiously, this *world* includes our own bodies, and it is telling, in everyday English, that we describe ourselves as *having* a body.
+But when I say, 'I have a body', who is the *I* that *has* a body, and how is that *I* distinguishable from that body?

 The philosopher and sociologist Helmuth Plessner (building on the work of phenomenologist Edmund Husserl) describes the double nature of human embodiment.
 That is, 'we both _are_ a body and _have_ a body' [@wehrle-2020-being p.499].
 Plessner wrote, '[A] human being always and conjointly is a living body and has this living body as his [sic] physical thing' [Plessner 1970, in @wehrle-2020-being p.500].
 In other words, the human body is a subject _and_ an object, even if when it is perceived as an object it is somehow an 'object of special regard' [@garfield-2022-losing n.pag.].